 If you’re a competing weight lifter, this deadlift variation is best suited for you.
 It’s the standard lift for powerlifting competitions and will help you train for the next lifting meet.

-During the conventional deadlift, your body moves through a large range of motion, placing considerable force on your lower back.
+During conventional deadlifts, your body moves through a large range of motion, placing considerable force on your lower back.
 This might be an issue for some gym-goers if you’ve suffered a lower back injury or weakness.

 One of the drawbacks of this exercise is that it doesn’t target the legs as much as you’d think it would.
 If you want to target the legs, you’re best using a leg dominant variation like the sumo deadlift.